mmaschenk/jekyll-test/faq/awscli.md

     Follow the instructions on <https://docs.aws.amazon.com/cli/latest/userguide/getting-started-prereqs.html> in order to create an access key for use with the CLI.

     Then follow the instructions on <https://docs.aws.amazon.com/cli/latest/userguide/getting-started-quickstart.html> in order to configure your local setup to use the newly created key.

+    We strongly recommend you specify the `eu-central-1` region.